Candycane45/BotDex/README.md

 * **Secure API Key Management**: The backend uses environment variables (`.env` file) to securely manage the Gemini API key, keeping it out of the frontend code.
 * **Prompt Logging**: All prompts sent to the AI by users are logged into a `prompt_log.txt` file on the server for monitoring and future analysis.
 * **Separated Frontend/Backend**: A robust architecture where the frontend (HTML/CSS/JS) is completely decoupled from the backend (Node.js), which is best practice for modern web applications.
+* **Google Authentication**: Users can log in using their Google account, powered by Passport.js.

 ## Tech Stack